 2. Knee slide

-Passes: half guard, reverse de la riva, de la riva
+Works against: half guard, reverse de la riva, de la riva

 The knee slide (also called the knee cut or knee through pass) is a guard pass that is often used at the highest levels of BJJ competition.
 It’s usually initiated from a position in which one of the opponent’s legs is trapped in between the passer’s legs, such as reverse de la riva or half guard.